 - After receiving initial notice about campus closure or students/teachers in lockdown/quarantine, relevant leaders will send an email to parents with division-specific information.
-This will be followed up as needed by the child's teachers. - The main tools for communication between teachers and families will be email and the SeeSaw app. - It is important that the main characteristics of effective learning continue through our e-learning programme.
-Therefore, it is necessary to continue providing activities which allow for exploration and playing, active learning, Life Skills, physical movement, creating and thinking critically. - Learning activities and experiences during e-Learning will also be supported with optional open-ended creative activities on SeeSaw, requiring minimal technology or screen time. - The ECE Team will provide families with opportunities to maintain and develop social and emotional skills, literacy growth in both Chinese and English, numeracy skills, fine and gross motor skills through: - Daily connections in live sessions - Guided activities, experiences and challenges - Support for families as we all work together on e-Learning
+This will be followed up as needed by the child's teachers. - We may not hold online classes for K2 depending on the duration of the campus closure.
+K2 teachers may be reassigned to support other year groups according to needs, and plans will be communicated as early as possible. - As the K3 and K4 students are a little older and mature enough to participate in online activities, we will offer online classes.
+K3 and K4 parents will have the option of whether or not their child will participate in online classes. - The main tools for communication between teachers and families will be email and the SeeSaw app. - It is important that the main characteristics of effective learning continue through our e-learning programme.
+Therefore, it is necessary to continue providing activities which allow for exploration and playing, active learning, Life Skills, physical movement, creating and thinking critically. - Learning experiences during e-Learning will be supported with optional openended creative activities assigned on SeeSaw, requiring minimal screen time. - The ECE Team will provide families with opportunities to maintain and develop social and emotional skills, literacy growth in both Chinese and English, numeracy skills, fine and gross motor skills through: - o Daily connections in live sessions - o Guided activities, experiences and challenges - o Support for families as we all work together on e-Learning